lladosvi/bikesharing_tableau/README.md

 ![image](https://user-images.githubusercontent.com/96096924/163912754-2f9dd49c-296a-45bb-adcf-1a4b80f7a2dc.png)

+The graph shows the duration of bike trips.
+In short most trips are shorter than 60 min and for the most part shorter than 20 min with the most frequent length is 6 min.
+So what the graph show us is that the trip duration are short in nature.

 ### Checkout Times by Gender

 ![image](https://user-images.githubusercontent.com/96096924/163912827-35bfc7ad-641b-4472-b7d2-0046df069963.png)

+Same as above but we added the gender component to the analysis.
+You can see the curves are similar with peak for males at 5 min and femaales at 6 min.
+The unkown has a little bit less clear peak between 7 and 24 minuntes.
+But overall across the board trips are short across genders.

 ### Trips by Weekday for Each Hour

 ![image](https://user-images.githubusercontent.com/96096924/163912895-7a67b3a2-442c-47f0-8228-aaeaafe6c76b.png)

+This graph shows the with the color intensity the number of rides per day and hour.
+In summary weekdays peak are commute hours in early morning and afternoon with Friday afternoon exit hours having a wider ranger.
+For weekends the peak is more unclear extending from late morning to early afternoon.
+There is definetely a huge variance in use for weekdays between peak and non peak, not as marked in the weekend.

 ### Trips by Gender (weekday per hour)

 ![image](https://user-images.githubusercontent.com/96096924/163913026-9ed31e78-2497-440f-a67e-34939d65077b.png)

+Same as above by split by gender showing very similar pattern for male and female and no clear pattern for other.
+My guess is that this is mostly filled by tourists or non subscribers and less accurate in gender identification.

 ### User Trips by Gender by Weekday

 ![image](https://user-images.githubusercontent.com/96096924/163913115-dcdbca18-0df4-479d-9e14-af74d48dde3d.png)

+Shows the nuber of trips by usertype and gender.
+Is clear that across days the majority of trips are from subscribers and shows stronger for make followed by female.

 ### Average Trip Dimension

 ![image](https://user-images.githubusercontent.com/96096924/163913339-29829dda-8c37-4ec1-b9f3-9741230d64b6.png)

 ### August Peak Hours